MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 ### Sync Client

-The sync client will automatically detect and seamlessly transfer syncing to the new site location once the cross-geo site move is complete.
-The user does not need to sign-in again or take any other action.
+The sync client will automatically detect and seamlessly transfer syncing to the new site location once the site move is complete.
+The user does not need to sign in again or take any other action.
 (Version 17.3.6943.0625 or later of the sync client required.)

 If a user updates a file while the move is in progress, the sync client will notify them that file uploads are pending while the move is underway.